m-r-tanha/PreWave-code/README.md

 # PreWave-code

-*This challenges hasbeen done with re, pandas, numpy, request, and json packages*
+*This code challenges hasbeen done with re, pandas, numpy, request, and json packages*

 ## Considered Challenges
 - [x] The contents (text in Alert) might be empty